 High cortisol interferes with the conversion of T4 to T3.
 High cortisol also suppresses TSH.

-Return to Adrenal/Cortisol Imbalance ^Bromide is a chemical compound found in commercially prepared baked goods, soft drinks, some vegetable oils, pesticides and plastics, carpets and mattresses.
+Bromide is a chemical compound found in commercially prepared baked goods, soft drinks, some vegetable oils, pesticides and plastics, carpets and mattresses.
 Bromide displaces iodine from the thyroid molecule so that thyroid hormones are not getting made.

 Selenium is needed to convert T4 into the active hormone T3.

-Return to Environmental Toxins ^Any problems that interfere with the conversion of T4 to T3 (see below).
+Any problems that interfere with the conversion of T4 to T3 (see below).

-Return to T4 to T3 ^A patient may have adequate levels of T3, but if the hormone can’t get into the cells to do its job, symptoms of low thyroid will remain.
+A patient may have adequate levels of T3, but if the hormone can’t get into the cells to do its job, symptoms of low thyroid will remain.
 Normal levels of cortisol are needed for thyroid to get into the cells.
 Iron is also needed for this transfer to occur.

-Return to Thyroid Hormone Resistance ^Symptoms of Hypothyroidism or Low Thyroid function
+Symptoms of Hypothyroidism or Low Thyroid Function:

 - Weight gain or difficulty losing weight